christopherromero/P20/content/Overview/Game Pitch.md

 5 Edition Dungeons and Dragons

 **Setting, style, theme, etc.**
-Game is set in a homebrew world called Augard, very much inspired by Eberron/Steampunk vibes, more “advanced society” and magic is very prevalent.
+Game is set in a homebrew world called [[Augard]], very much inspired by Eberron/Steampunk vibes, more “advanced society” and magic is very prevalent.
 Augard is a nation that has known peace for over a 1,000 years.
 There have been no real wars, rebellions, attacks, anything of the sort.
 It has been a truly idyllic time for all.

 Titanpelt Industries, the Augard’s largest conglomerate has put out a call asking for the newest wave of up and coming adventurers to participate in its newest Hero initiative.
 Participants will be a part of Titanpelt’s next greatest innovation.
 They are specifically calling for new and up and coming adventurers (level 1).
 After completion of the project, each individual will be given 1 Million gold pieces.
 This messaging has been spread across Augard to every corner, no stone has been left unturned.
 All applicants will need to go to a local Hero showcase be evaluated and show their potential.